The EIA is working to increase the visibility of the events industry and ensure the events industry is counted.

 The EIA works on behalf of the events industry associations AEO, AEV and ESSA to increase awareness of the importance and economic contributions of the events industry.

 How do we do it?
-Constant contact with government departments including Department of Business, Energy and Industrial Strategy (BEIS); Department for Levelling Up, Housing and Communities (DLUHC); Department for International Trade (DIT); the Secretary of State for Digital, Culture, Media and Sport (DCMS) and the Chancellor of the Exchequer.
+Constant contact with government departments including Department for Business and Trade; Department for Levelling Up, Housing and Communities (DLUHC); Department for International Trade (DIT); the Secretary of State for Digital, Culture, Media and Sport (DCMS) and the Chancellor of the Exchequer.

 We are working with Cavendish Advocacy, part of BECG, a group of over 100 communications specialists, PRCA National Awards Specialist Consultancy of the Year and No1 in PRWeek’s Public Affairs rankings

 The EIA works to ensure that the interests of UK business events are effectively represented, understood and communicated to Government across the five pillars of

 a.
 Ensure the sector stays safe and open for business.